rimi-itk/iot-crawler/README.md

 ## Data from devices in Aarhus

-Data form select devices in Aarhus is collected and available on https://citylab.itkdev.dk/.
+Data from select devices in Aarhus is collected and available on https://citylab.itkdev.dk/.

 ### API